• Skip to main content

 Your kids can cut out paper snowflakes while you read aloud one of these awesome books about snow.

 Try another fun paper holiday craft.
-Watch this and see how you can turn math into a fractal holiday treat!
+Find out how you can turn math into a fractal holiday treat!

 Want Your Kids to Love Being Unplugged?